Tip Tip Barsa Pawni: 8 Survival Hacks for Every Pet this Monsoon

 4. Boiled water only

-Even though you must always give clean and safe water to your pet, even more caution is needed during the monsoons.
+Even though you must always give clean and safe water to your pet, even more caution is needed during the monsoon.
 This is because the chances of your pet getting water-borne diseases are higher than ever during this time.
 Always maintain a steady source of clean drinking water, boiled and cooled, to avoid diarrhea or an upset tummy.

-5. Fiber up his diet
+5. Fiber up his diet for monsoon

 There may be times when the downpour is so heavy that you may not be able to take your pet out for a walk.
 If your pet does not get the exercise, he may end up with an irritable bowel.
 To ensure that his poop cycle remains unaffected, you should add natural fiber to your pet’s diet.
 This can be done by adding sweet potatoes, pumpkin, steamed green beans and fruits like muskmelons and apples.
 This will keep constipation woes at bay.
 Be sure not to overdo the fiber intake as this may lead to bloating, gassy stomach, constipation, cramping, and diarrhea.